Table Of Contents

 What is the difference between lead time to changes and cycle time in engineering metrics?

-A software engineer’s lead time to change refers to the time it takes from receiving a feature request from a project stakeholder to fulfilling it.
+A software engineer’s lead time to change is the time from receiving a feature request from a project stakeholder to fulfilling it.

-Meanwhile, cycle time refers to the time committed to developing a feature up until it is ready to ship.
+Meanwhile, cycle time refers to the time spent developing a feature until it is ready to ship.

-This metric demonstrates a development process’s velocity.
+This metric demonstrates the velocity of a development process.
 It indicates how quickly engineering can deliver a product to the customer, from start to finish.

 The Cloud Cost Playbook